-Telehealth by SimplePractice costs $10 per month, per clinician ($120 annually) and is only available in the Professional plan.
-For one provider, the monthly subscription cost would be $69 ($59 + $10).
+Telehealth by SimplePractice costs $10/month/clinician and is only available in the Professional Plan.
+So you’re all-in monthly cost as a solo practitioner would be $69 ($59 + $10).

 Yes, we meet or exceed all the requirements of HIPAA as a business associate, including the Business Associate Agreement (BAA) in which SimplePractice agrees to be responsible for keeping all client information private and to immediately report any breach of personal health information.

 To provide telehealth sessions, you will need the following:

 - A computer (laptop or desktop) or smartphone.
 Newer devices (purchased in the last two years) will be better equipped to provide telehealth sessions.